Essential Tips for Heating Concrete in Winter

 • Apply sealant to block water from trickling into the concrete, this will help lengthen the concrete’s life and will minimize the chance of curing failure.
 Breathable concrete sealant should be used in very cold regions to allow evaporation of moisture.

-Heating concrete in the winter comes with many possible hurdles, but if project managers are well educated and plan for inevitable challenges beforehand it can make the whole process much more efficient.
+Heating concrete in the winter comes with many possible hurdles.
+However, if project managers educate and plan well for inevitable challenges beforehand, it can make the whole process much more efficient.

 One Response